tetcoin/substrate-telemetry/README.md

 ```
 docker run --rm -i --name backend -p 8000:8000 \
-  chevdor/substrate-telemetry-backend -l 0.0.0.0:8000
+  chevdor/tetcore-telemetry-backend -l 0.0.0.0:8000
 ```

 Let's now start the frontend:

 ```
 docker run --rm -i --name frontend --link backend -p 80:80 \
-  -e SUBSTRATE_TELEMETRY_URL=ws://localhost:8000/feed \
+  -e TETCORE_TELEMETRY_URL=ws://localhost:8000/feed \
-  chevdor/substrate-telemetry-frontend
+  chevdor/tetcore-telemetry-frontend
 ```

 WARNING: Do not forget the `/feed` part of the URL...

-NOTE: Here we used `SUBSTRATE_TELEMETRY_URL=ws://localhost:8000/feed`.
+NOTE: Here we used `TETCORE_TELEMETRY_URL=ws://localhost:8000/feed`.
 This will work if you test with everything running locally on your machine but NOT if your backend runs on a remote server.
 Keep in mind that the frontend docker image is serving a static site running your browser.
-The `SUBSTRATE_TELEMETRY_URL` is the WebSocket url that your browser will use to reach the backend.
-Say your backend runs on a remore server at `192.168.0.100`, you will need to set the IP/url accordingly in `SUBSTRATE_TELEMETRY_URL`.
+The `TETCORE_TELEMETRY_URL` is the WebSocket url that your browser will use to reach the backend.
+Say your backend runs on a remore server at `192.168.0.100`, you will need to set the IP/url accordingly in `TETCORE_TELEMETRY_URL`.

 At that point, you can already open your browser at [http://localhost](http://localhost/) and see that telemetry is waiting for data.

 Let's bring some data in with  a node:

 ```
-docker run --rm -i --name substrate --link backend -p 9944:9944 \
+docker run --rm -i --name tetcore --link backend -p 9944:9944 \
-  chevdor/substrate substrate --dev --telemetry-url 'ws://backend:8000/submit 0'
+  chevdor/tetcore tetcore --dev --telemetry-url 'ws://backend:8000/submit 0'
 ```

 You should now see your node showing up in your local [telemetry frontend](http://localhost/):